Hassan Whiteside: Portland Trail Blazers (2019–2020)

 On July 6, 2019, Whiteside was traded to the Portland Trail Blazers as part of a four-team trade also involving the Los Angeles Clippers, and Philadelphia 76ers.
 On November 29, 2019, Whiteside scored 8 points, grabbed 15 rebounds and recorded a season-high 10 blocks.
 His 10 blocks set a Trail Blazers' franchise record for blocks in a single game.
 The previous record holder was Bill Walton who recorded 9 blocks in two different occasions.

 Return to Sacramento (2020–2021)

 On November 27, 2020, the Sacramento Kings announced that they had signed Whiteside to a one-year contract.

 Utah Jazz (2021–2022)

 On August 6, 2021, Whiteside signed with the Utah Jazz.
 He spent the season as backup to Rudy Gobert.
 Despite playing only 17.9 minutes per game, Whiteside averaged 1.6 blocks per game, ranking 8th in the league in that category.

-Piratas de Quebradillas (2023–present)
+Piratas de Quebradillas (2023)

 On March 14, 2023, Whiteside signed with the Piratas de Quebradillas of the Baloncesto Superior Nacional.

+On February 13, 2024, Whiteside informed the Piratas de Quebradillas management of his retirement from basketball.

+Cangrejeros de Santurce (2025)

+On April 7, 2025, Whiteside signed officially with the Cangrejeros de Santurce of the Baloncesto Superior Nacional.
+He also confirmed he didn't retire, he took a one year hiatus to recover from a shoulder injury which required him to have surgery.